diogoaurelio/schedoscopeWiki/Hive-Transformations.md

 * `view`: the view for which to register the function
 * `functions`: a map of user-defined function names to classes implementing the functions.

+## queryFrom

+`queryFrom()` reads a Hive query from a given file path.

+    def queryFrom(filePath: String): String

+Parameters:
+* `filePath`: the local file path from which to read the script.

+## queryFromResource

+`queryFromResource()` reads a Hive query from a resource on the classpath.

+    def queryFromResource(resourcePath: String): String

+Parameters:
+* `resourcePath`: the resource path from which to read the script.

 # Examples

 An example of a minimal Hive transformation receiving a query directly as a string: